mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 Determines whether the specified object is equal to the current object, using the wrapped converter's Equals method.

+#### Remarks
+This method overrides the base implementation to ensure that the equality check is performed using the wrapped converter's Equals method.This is useful when you need to ensure that equality checks are not affected by the current culture settings of the system.

 ```cs
 bool Equals(object obj)
 ```